AntonioCarlini/docs-to-yaml/README.md

 This program takes a cut-down portion of the SQL dump of the manx (a catalogue of computer manuals) database from 2010 and turns it into a YAML file describing the relevant parts of each entry.
 Since I managed to obtain a more up to date source of bitsavers MD5 checksums, this programme is less likely to be useful.
 It will still produce a set of older MD5 checksums which might be useful in verifying that some of the files I have match older versions that were available on bitsavers in the past.

+### vaxhaven-to-yaml ###

+This program produces a YAML file that describes each document found on http://www.vaxhaven.com.

+It reads _data/VaxHaven.txt_, processes it and outputs _bin/vaxhaven.yaml_.
+_bin/filesize.store_ may be updated.
+_bin/md5.store_ neither used nor updated.